jmajam/hans-and-justin-lightroom/index.md

     * OpenGL 3.3-capable video adapter for GPU-related functionality.
     * 1 GB of Video RAM (VRAM).
 2 GB of dedicated VRAM (4 GB recommended) for large, high-resolution monitors, such as 4K- and 5K-resolution monitors.

+* Internet: Internet connection and registration are necessary for required software activation, validation of subscriptions, and access to online services.†

 ###
 ## Getting started